ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Project 2025: 1
+Days until the space gauntlet deadline: 58

-Days until the space gauntlet deadline: 59
+Days until I become old enough to have sex in Femboy Land: 68

-Days until I become old enough to have sex in Femboy Land: nice
+Days until Gen Beta starts: 346

-Days until Gen Beta starts: 347
+Days until I become old enough to have sex in Massachusetts: 433

-Days until I become old enough to have sex in Massachusetts: 434
+Days until I become old enough to have sex in New York: 798

-Days until I become old enough to have sex in New York: 799
+Days until I become old enough to have sex in California: 1164

-Days until I become old enough to have sex in California: 1165
+Days until I graduate high school: 1230

-Days until I graduate high school: 1231
+Days until I vote for an actually good candidate: 1387

-Days until the 2028 election or smth idk: 1388
+Days until said actually good candidate becomes president: 1461

-Days until the end of the 2020s: 1808
+Days until the end of the 2020s: 1807

-Days until the heat death of the universe: 4223
+Days until the heat death of the universe: 4222

 Discord: @bombcraft